mlochbaum/BQN/doc/windows.md

         5↑2↓"abcdefg"
     [ cdefg ]

-Windows differs from Prefixes and Suffixes in that it doesn't add a layer of nesting (it doesn't box each slice).
+Windows differs from Prefixes and Suffixes in that it doesn't add a layer of nesting (it doesn't enclose each slice).
 This is possible because the slices have a fixed size.

 ### Multiple dimensions

 The above description applies to a higher-rank right argument.
 As an example, we'll look at two-row slices of a shape `3‿4` array.
-For convenience, we will box each slice.
+For convenience, we will enclose each slice.
 Note that slices always have the same rank as the argument array.

         <⎉2 2↕"0123"∾"abcd"≍"ABCD"
     ┌